iamantony/qtcsv/README.md

 values, strings or (almost) anything else (example: [1, 3.14, "check"]) - and you don't want to manually transform each element to string, then you can use **QVariant** magic.
-Wrap your data into **QVariants** and pass it to **VariantData** class.
+Wrap your data into **QVariants** and pass it to **[VariantData][7]** class.

 #### Reader
 Use **Reader** class to read csv-files.
 It's simple.
 It has only two funtions:

 1. **QList\<QStringList\> readToList(QString& filePath, QString& separator, QTextCodec* codec)**

-    1.1 *filePath* - string with absolute path to existent csv-file (example: "/home/user/my-file.csv");
+  - *filePath* - string with absolute path to existent csv-file (example: "/home/user/my-file.csv");
-    1.2 *separator* (optional) - delimeter symbol, that separate elements in a row (by default it is comma - ",");
+  - *separator* (optional) - delimeter symbol, that separate elements in a row (by default it is comma - ",");
-    1.3 *codec* (optional) - pointer to the codec object that will be used to read data from the file (by default it is codec for locale).
+  - *codec* (optional) - pointer to the codec object that will be used to read data from the file (by default it is codec for locale).

   As a result function will return **QList\<QStringList\>** with that hold content of the file.
 If all went smooth, list will not be empty and size of it will be equal to number of rows in csv-file.
 Each **QStringList** will contain elements of the corresponding row, represented as strings.

 2. **bool Reader::readToData(QString& filePath, AbstractData& data, QString& separator, QTextCodec* codec)**

   Second function is a little more advanced and, I hope, a little more useful.

-    2.1 *filePath* - string with absolute path to existent csv-file;
+  - *filePath* - string with absolute path to existent csv-file;
-    2.2 *data* - reference to **AbstractData**-based class object;
+  - *data* - reference to **AbstractData**-based class object;
-    2.3 *separator* (optional) - delimeter symbol;
+  - *separator* (optional) - delimeter symbol;
-    2.4 *codec* (optional) - pointer to the codec object.
+  - *codec* (optional) - pointer to the codec object.

   Function will save content of the file in *data* object, using virtual function **AbstractData::addRow(QStringList)**.
 If you pass to the function **readToData()** object of class **StringData** or **VariantData**, elements of csv-file will be saved in them as strings.

-    If you are not happy with this fact, you can create your own **AbstractData**-based container class and implement function
-    **addRow(QStringList)** in a way you want it.
+  If you are not happy with this fact, you can create your own **AbstractData**-based container class and implement function **addRow(QStringList)** in a way you want it.

   For example, if you know, that each row of your csv-file contains 3 elements (integer value, floating-point value and string), then in function **addRow(QStringList)** you can convert first element of **QStringList** to int, second - to double and save all three elements to some internal container (or do with them whatever you want).

 #### Writer
 Use **Writer** class to write to csv-files.
 It's simpler than **Reader**.
 It has